Incoming Lamoni Campus Graceland students for Fall 2023 –

 pattern

-Adult gerontology acute care nurse practitioners (AGACNP's) assess and manage acutely ill patients within the in-patient or hospital setting working across departments from clinic to hospital environments such as ER, ICU, acute care wards and many other specialties.
+Adult gerontology acute care nurse practitioners (AGACNP's) assess and manage acutely ill patients within the in-patient or hospital setting.
+They work across departments from clinics to hospital environments such as ER, ICU, acute care wards, and many other specialties.

-Graceland’s online AGACNP program track prepares today’s RN to provide complex monitoring, order and interpret diagnostic tests, and develop composite treatment options based on current evidence-based practices to alleviate patient suffering and augment their overall health.
+Graceland’s online AGACNP program is one of the top acute care nurse practitioner programs in the industry.
+Our RN to AGACNP track prepares today’s RN to provide complex monitoring, order and interpret diagnostic tests, and develop composite treatment options based on current evidence-based practices to alleviate patient suffering and augment their overall health.

-AGACNP prepares students to become expert clinicians by participating in clinical practicums spanning a multitude of acute care settings to include: emergency medicine, critical care medicine, hospitalist medicine, pulmonology, neurology and cardiology.
+Our AGACNP online program prepares students to become expert clinicians by participating in clinical practicums spanning a multitude of acute care settings including emergency medicine, critical care medicine, hospitalist medicine, pulmonology, neurology, and cardiology.

 Offerings